Matildevoldsen/Neighborhood-Map-React-/README.md

 To install you first need to download by **git clone** or download button.
 Afterwards you should use **npm i** or **npm install** and then **npm start** to start the project.

+Please take a look at the [demo site](https://matildevoldsen.github.io/Neighborhood-Map-React-/).

 ### Google Maps

 This application uses Google maps to display the markers.